WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"a tingle of anticipation"_

   3. noun: an S-shaped metal clip used to support heavy panes of glass or slates on a roof.

+- tip

+  1. noun: the pointed or rounded end or extremity of something slender or tapering.

+     _"George pressed the tips of his fingers together"_

+     - a small piece or part fitted to the end of an object.

+       _"the rubber tip of the walking stick"_

+  2. verb: attach to or cover the end or extremity of.

+     _"the peaks of the mountains were tipped with snow"_

+     - colour (something) at its end or edge.

+       _"the black outer feathers are tipped with white"_

+  3. verb: (in bookbinding) paste a single page, typically an illustration, to the neighbouring page of a book by a thin line of paste down its inner margin.

+     _"tipped in here is a clipping from a magazine"_

+  4. phrase: on the tip of one's tongue - almost but not quite brought to mind or spoken.

+     _"his name's on the tip of my tongue!"_

+  5. verb: overbalance so as to fall or turn over. (一本书叫 A Tipping Point 中文名：引爆点、临界点)

+     _"the hay caught fire when the candle tipped over"_

+     - be or cause to be in a sloping position with one end or side higher than the other.

+       _"I tipped my seat back, preparing myself for sleep"_

+  6. verb: cause (the contents of a container) to be emptied out by holding it at an angle.

+     _"Sarah tipped the washing-up water down the sink"_

+     - (BRITISH) rain heavily.

+  7. verb: strike or touch lightly.

+     _"I tipped his hoof with the handle of a knife"_

+     - cause (an object) to move somewhere by striking or touching it lightly.

+       _"his twenty-yard shot was tipped over the bar by Nixon"_

+  8. noun(BRITISH): a place where rubbish is left.

+     _"a rubbish tip"_

+     - (INFORMAL) a dirty or untidy place.

+       _"your room's an absolute tip!"_

+  9. noun(BASEBALL): a pitched ball that is slightly deflected by the batter.

+  10. phrase: tip one's hand - reveal one's intentions inadvertently.

+  11. phrase: tip one's hat - raise or touch one's hat or cap as a way of greeting or acknowledging someone.

+      _"the doorman tipped his hat with a smile"_

+  12. phrase: tip off - put the ball in play by throwing it up between two opponents.

+  13. noun: a sum of money given to someone as a reward for a service.

+      _"he never leaves a tip"_

+  14. noun: a small but useful piece of practical advice.

+      _"handy tips for decorating a small flat"_

+      - a prediction or piece of expert information about the likely winner of a race or contest.

+        _"Barry had a hot tip"_

+  15. verb: give (someone) a sum of money as a reward for a service.

+      _"I tipped her five dollars"_

+  16. verb(BRITISH): predict as likely to win or achieve something.

+      _"Christine was widely tipped to get the job"_

+  17. phrase: tip someone the wink - give someone private information.

+  18. phrase: tip off - give someone information in a discreet or confidential way.

+      _"they were arrested after police were tipped off by local residents"_

 - tissue